flutter/website/src/testing/integration-tests/migration.md

 <?code-excerpt path-base="integration_test_migration/"?>

 This page describes how to migrate an existing project using `flutter_driver` to the `integration_test` package to run integration tests.

+Tests with `integration_test` use the same methods that are used in [widget testing][].

 For an introduction to the `integration_test` package, take a look at the [Integration Tests][] guide.

 ## Starter example project

-The starting project is a small example desktop application with this functionality:
+The project in this guide is a small example desktop application with this functionality:

 * On the left, there's a list of plants that the user can scroll, tap and select.
 * On the right, there's a details screen that displays the plant name and species.